ivanmolto/influenpeer/README.md

 - Enabling the creation of video NFTs up to 10GB.

-- Available on OP Mainnet, Base and Zora (including their testnets).
+- Available on Zora, OP Mainnet, and Base (including their testnets).

 - Powered by Zora NFT ERC721 Edition (creating NFT contract using Zora ERC721 smart contracts).